 - A declaration that allows the airline to review your information will be shown for you to sign in.
 An e-signature will also be required.

 This will then be followed by an Assessment Day for employees to get a better look of the applicant.
 Being invited for one does not necessarily get you the job, though.
-There is still the next step, which is the Final Interview.

-E. The Final Interview
+Step 3: The Interview

 Nailing the Final Interview is the best way to secure the job.
 The competition for passing this phase is higher than the others.
 Interviews last about 30 minutes.
 Some interviews are done online through webcam.
 This is where you should shine the best.
 Tell the employers about all related skills, knowledge, and goals you have for the job.

 If you are successful, the airline company will contact you to tell you the news.
 This will then be followed by a personality test, a medical examination, and then training for the actual job.

 After this, the recruitment team will send your entire file to the headquarters in Dubai for extra consideration.
 So now, you’re just a phone call away from the last step!

 Now that you’re a step closer to your dreams, this is where you need to prepare all your important documents.
 In the final stage of this application process, the Emirates recruitment team will make various medical and background checks.
 Once they are finished and are satisfied with what they see and find out, their offer of employment to you will be finalized.